nyberry/nyberrysite/blog/moser.md

 ---
 title: "Moser’s Circle Problem - and why we still need GPs"
 layout: layout.html
+description: Recently I was thinking about why GP training needs to take so long.
+Why can't we just replace GPs with reasonably smart people and computers?
+image: /blog/images/moser2.png
 date: 2025-05-20
-tags: blog
+tags: [blog]
+order: 200
 ---

 Recently I was thinking about why GP training needs to take so long.
 Why can't we just replace GPs with reasonably smart people and computers?

 It's a tricky question, but I stumbled across something from the world of maths which might be relevant.

 In the picture below are 5 circles.
 Each circle has a different number of dots on its edge.
 When you join all those dots with straight lines, you divide the circle into a number of areas.